dlt-hub/dlt/docs/website/docs/user-guides/analytics-engineer.md

 `dlt` allows you to customize how data is produced, enabling you to rename, filter, and modify the data that arrives at your destination.
 Before you pass the data to `dlt` for normalization, you can transform the data in Python.
 After `dlt` has normalized and loaded the data, you can also further transform it using SQL.
 You can learn more about possible customizations in the docs (e.g. [pseudonymizing_columns](./customizations/customizing-pipelines/pseudonymizing_columns)).

-## Use Case #3:Create your own pipelines in a declarative fashion
+## Use Case #3: Create your own pipelines in a declarative fashion

 `dlt` was designed from the start for the open source data tool users.
 It enables people who have never before built a data pipeline to go from raw data in Python to structured data in a database in minutes.
 For example, using DuckDB, you can easily develop your pipeline locally without needing to set up and connect to your your production warehouse.